johnmartinsson/few-shot-learning-bioacoustics/notebooks/arbimon/README.md

-# Evaluate "pattern matching" in Arbimon on DCASE 2022
+# Evaluate pattern matching in Arbimon on DCASE 2022

 This is an evaluation of the pattern matching method in Arbimon on the DCASE 2022 dataset.